 Early History of the Bernabay family

-Another 334 words (24 lines of text) covering the years 1429 and 1600 are included under the topic Early Bernabay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bernabay research.
+Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Bernabay History in all our PDF Extended History products and printed products wherever possible.

 Bernabay Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bernabay have been found, including Burnaby, Burnby, Bernaby, Burneby and others.